 The Walking Netball Walk.
 Very fast walking in short spurts co-ordinated with catching and throwing a ball and avoiding collisions with other players.

 While I might not be getting an intense aerobic workout from all these forms of walking, I enjoy them and they get me outside in all weathers (apart from supermarket shopping).
 If being outside and active makes me happy then it must be doing good so it doesn’t surprise me that Natural England have concluded that walking can result in improved self-esteem and mood states.
+Walking is good for mental health.

 Phew!
 Those steps are all worthwhile.
 They just have different values.